postgrespro/pg_probackup/Documentation.md

     --dry-run
 Displays the current status of all the available backups, without deleting or merging expired backups, if any.

+##### Pinning Options

+You can use these options together with [backup](#backup) and [set-delete](#set-backup) commands.

+For details on backup pinning, see the sections [Pinning a Backup](#pinning-a-backup).

+    --ttl=ttl
+Specifies the amount of time the backup should be pinned.
+Must be a positive integer.
+The zero value unpin already pinned backup.
+Supported units: ms, s, min, h, d (s by default).
+Example: `--ttl=30d`.

+    --expire-time=time
+Specifies the timestamp up to which the backup will stay pinned.
+Must be a ISO-8601 complaint timestamp.
+Example: `--expire-time='2020-01-01 00:00:00+03'`

 #### Logging Options